sumit-ftr/cses-problem-set/README.md

 # CSES 300
-#### This repository contains solutions of all problems from `The CSES Problem Set`
+#### This is the collection of solutions of all problems from [`The CSES Problem Set`](https://cses.fi/problemset/)
-- ### `Note: The repository is currently in progress`
+- #### `Note: The repository is currently in progress`

 # Contribution
-- `Template:` If you use a custom template then please post the template in the root directory.
+- `Template:` If you use a template which is faster than this [`template`](https://github.com/sumit-ftr/cses-300/blob/master/template.rs) then you can post your template in the `/template/` directory.
+Note that the templates present in `/templates/` directory are in order (`Scanner1` is the fastest and `Scanner5` is the slowest)
-- `Solution:` Please try to write the solution with the known fastest [`template`](https://github.com/sumit-ftr/cses-300/blob/master/scanner.rs) implementation.
-If you want to write solution with a custom template then please check template contribution.
+- `Solution:` Write the solution with the known fastest [`template`](https://github.com/sumit-ftr/cses-300/blob/master/template.rs) implementation.
+If you want to write solution with some other template then please check template contribution.

-# Templates
-- #### Scanner
-- #### Tokenizer